dh-notes/vim-article/main.md

 to learn.
 You will be able to do most common tasks after a week or so of practicing.
 And you can stop there.
-At a level of basic proficiency, Vim will already feel like a professional tool, adequate to the task of composing text with a measure of kinetic pleasure and expertise.
+At a level of basic proficiency, Vim will already feel like a professional tool, adequate to the task of composing text with a sense of kinetic joy (some people liken it to being good at a video game).
 But once you understand that Vim is a language, you may also start getting interested in Vimscript, the computer language behind Vim.
 Although not the most beloved of computer languages, Vimscript ultimately offers **a modular toolkit for building your own editor.** Where other editors have fairly rigid ideas about how writing and text editing should work, Vim gives you complete control over all expects of word manipulation.
 For those not interested in programming, hundreds if not thousands of modules are available, tailoring Vim to individual needs and workflows.
 (We will cover the most common ones, relevant to the humanities at the end of the article.)

 To summarize, Vim philosophy is a set of related concepts that start with plain text and lead to modal editing, text awareness, command composability, and,